6622780730-ctrl/Project1-DES432-EDA-OlympicRecords/README.md

 # Project1-DES432-EDA-OlympicRecords
-Exploratory Data Analysis and Descriptive Statistics of Olympic athlete participation records using the “120 Years of Olympic History: athletes and results” dataset for DES432 Statistics &amp; Data Modeling.

-# 🏅 Olympic Athlete EDA — DES432 Project 1

 Exploratory Data Analysis (EDA) and Descriptive Statistics on Olympic athlete participation records using the dataset **“120 Years of Olympic History: Athletes and Results.”**